-The Brewsly is an espresso machine that is favored among many home baristas because it’s small, powerful, and has almost everything you need to make a delicious cup of coffee.
-As far as structure, the Brewsly is made completely of stainless steel, so it’s strong, sturdy, and can handle any brewing job.
-Embodying 15 bars of pressure to create barista-level espresso, the Brewsly can accommodate for any personal flavor preferences.
+This Brewsly espresso machine is favored among many home baristas because it’s small, powerful, and has almost everything you need to make a delicious cup of coffee.

-In addition, it also has double temperature control to adjust both the temperature of the water and of the milk.
-This heating flexibility will ensure that the taste of the coffee is ideal, as well as the temperature and amount of foam in the milk.
+Additionally, it also has double temperature control to adjust both the temperature of the water and the milk.
+This heating flexibility will ensure that both the taste of the coffee and the temperature and amount of foam in the milk are ideal.

-The 2-in-1 filter holder in the Brewsly delivers either one or two shots of espresso, and the drip tray is also easy to remove and clean.
-Furthermore, the milk frother is adjustable, allowing you more control over the milk frothing process.
-The levels of steaming and foam can be adjusted to fit whatever beverage you’re making.
+The two-in-one filter holder in the Brewsly delivers either a single or double shot of espresso, and the drip tray is also easy to remove and clean.
+The milk frother is also adjustable, allowing you more control over the milk frothing process, and the levels of steaming and foam can be adjusted to fit whatever beverage you’re making.

-Just slightly over the $200 mark, the De’Longhi is a great addition to any coffee lover’s kitchen.
-Its mostly made of metal, primarily in the control pane, drip tray, and along the top of the machine.
+The De’Longhi brewer is a great addition to any coffee lover’s kitchen.
+It’s mostly made of metal, primarily in the control pane, drip tray, and along the top of the machine.
 When it comes to storage, the water reservoir on the inner rear of the machine can hold an entire liter of water, and it has a self-priming system that enables the machine to be ready for use at all times.

 There are two separate thermostats in the machine that measures the temperature of the water and the steaming temperatures.
 In addition to the stainless steel boiler, the De’Longhi not only produces robust espresso but also thoroughly steams milk to create consistent, frothy milk foam.